-Simon Mediation’s approach is based on the highly-effective transformative theory of conflict, in which the most important aspect of conflict is the degenerated interaction between the participants.
-This provides a mechanism for clients to address their conflict on a meaningful and foundational level, in order to quickly improve their interaction so that a meaningful conversation can take place.
+Simon Mediation’s approach is based on the transformative theory of conflict, which acknowledges that the most important aspect of conflict is the degenerated interaction between the participants.
+Transformative mediation provides a mechanism for clients to address their conflict on a meaningful and foundational level, so that a meaningful conversation can take place.
 Simon Mediation’s method works well for any type of conflict, including divorce, business disputes, personal injury cases, and others.

 How Conflict Managment Works

 Conflict makes us feel stuck.
 We can’t believe that the other person is behaving this way and we’re frustrated that nothing we do or say seems to help.
 Transformative Mediation works by opening up your options.
 In your Simon Mediation you’ll discover that there ARE things you can do to improve the situation.
 Your transformative mediator will provide you with patient, non-judgmental support that will help you find the approach that will serve you best.
 At the same time, the other party will receive support, making them less defensive and easier to deal with.
 Before you know it, you’ll discover that the other person isn’t quite as bad as they seem, or at the very least, you are much more capable of dealing with them than you thought.

 It’s very rare to find the sort of support that Simon Mediation provides, because others who try to help are distracted by their opinions about the law or their other biases.
 Simon Mediation-trained transformative mediators have mastered the art of enhancing a conversation so that both people feel better about the situation, both feel empowered to take responsibility and make decisions, and both get a better understanding of where the other person is coming from.

 Addressing your dispute with Simon Mediation is surprisingly simple:

 - First, schedule a free 15 minute conversation to talk about any unique aspects of your situation.